hmxmilohax/rock-band-3-deluxe/readme.md

 ## Features

 ### Quality of Life
 * Max song limit increased to 32767.
-Tested up to 11.2k in RPCS3
+Tested up to 2k (twice default) On a real Wii
 * Song select ambient noise modifier, default disabled
 * New menu, "RB3DX Menu", in game for additional modifications
 * Selectable song speed and track speed by 5% increments